chicagopython/code-of-conduct/code-of-conduct.md

 Participants asked to stop any inappropriate behavior are expected to comply immediately.

-Sponsors are also subject to the anti-harassment policy.
-In particular, sponsors should not use sexualised images, activities, or other material.

 If a participant engages in behavior that violates this code of conduct, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from the event (without refund, if applicable) and